about / archives / contact / subscribe / twitter

 Time is the United States’ oldest and largest newsmagazine.
 It is owned by the media conglomerate Time Warner.

 Time was founded in 1923 by Henry Luce and Briton Hadden.
-It is the flagship publication of Time Inc., the magazine unit of Time Warner and the world’s largest magazine publisher.
+It is the flagship publication of Time Inc., the magazine unit of Time Warner and the world’s largest magazine publisher with 95 brands.
 Time brings in only a small portion of Time Inc.’s profit, much of which comes from the celebrity magazine People.
+Time Inc. earned $337 million in profit in 2013, its last year as part of Time Warner.

 Time has had a reputation for decades as the United States’ leading weekly newsmagazine, leading some to say it is an icon of middlebrow culture.
 In recent years, Time has attempted to fashion itself after the British foreign-issues magazine The Economist, a higher-brow publication that specializes in news analysis.

 Faced with decreasing sales and flat ad revenue, Time undertook a number of cost-cutting measures in 2007 to stay profitable, shrinking its circulation from 4 million to 3.25 million and laying off about 50 staff members.
-(Time Inc. also made larger job cuts in 2008 and again in 2013.)
+(Time Inc. also made larger job cuts in 2008, 2013, and 2014.)
 By early 2010, those cuts had resulted in a return to profitability.

 Peers, allies, & competitors: